BlackShadow7166/BookStore-Management-System/README.md

 Features:

-          Can add, update, and delete books and user accounts.
+          Admin : Can add, update, and delete books and user accounts.
 Can view the bill table and print reports for total books, users, and bills.
           Seller: Can search for books by ISBN or title, add them to the bill table, and print the bill.

 Database: